Usage

 Example prompts by workflow

 The patterns below are what most users will write into their agent of choice.
-They map naturally onto the three tools above, so an MCP-aware model can handle them without any custom wiring on your side.
+They map naturally onto the tools above, so an MCP-aware model can handle them without any custom wiring on your side.

 1. Triage overnight crashes